 A multitude of other identifiers may be assigned to products by various parties, manufacturers, distributors, wholesalers, regulators.
 These identifiers are of a varying quality in terms of control for uniqueness and meaning.
-They may be unique item codes from other ISO 15459 item code systems, or they may be less well defined codes such as “model number” or “catalog number” etc. While those “model numbers” or “catalog numbers” are often not safe for referencing, such identifiers are customer facing and may encode minor product variants, which would be recognized by customers and hence listing such identifier cross references can aid in finding the correct item code.
+They may be unique item codes from other ISO 15459 item code systems, or they may be less well defined codes such as “model number” or “catalog number” etc. While those “model numbers” or “catalog numbers” are often not safe for referencing, such identifiers are customer facing and may encode minor product variants, which would be recognized by customers and hence listing such identifier cross references can aid in finding the correct item code, as outlined in the example below:

+<manufacturedProduct>

+<manufacturedProduct>

+...

+<asIdentifiedEntity classCode="IDENT">

+<id extension="other identifier" root="other identifier root"/>

+<code code="other identifier type code" codeSystem="2.16.840.1.113883.2.20.6.13" displayName="model number"/>

+Non HPFB defined identifications are assigned codes derived from OID: 2.16.840.1.113883.2.20.6.13.

 HL7 requires any identifier to be made globally unique, therefore submitters must acquire an OID of their own through any of several sources (e.g. HL7 provides an OID registration service).
 Submitters must not allow conflicting assignments of model numbers among their own products.
 Submitters can still create unique identifiers from these model numbers by giving different root OIDs for each kind of identifiers that may be in conflict.
 Once a company has acquired a root OID this root OID can be freely sub-divided.
 For example, ACME Fine Devices Inc. may have acquired the OID 2.16.840.1.113883.3.98765 from the HL7 registry.
 ACME then decided to use a sub-branch .2 under their OID to manage model numbers for the models from models release before 2007 and sub-branch .5 for models released after 2007.
 There is no specific rule that must be obeyed when sub-dividing OIDs as long as it results in the concatenation of model number code and codeSystem OID to be a unique identifier.

-Different types of identifications are assigned different codes from the Identifier Type CV (OID: 2.16.840.1.113883.2.20.6.23)
+Code and Name

+Outlined below is an example of capturing the code and name aspects:

+<section>

+<subject>

+<manufacturedProduct>

+<manufacturedProduct>

+<code code="12345678" codeSystem=" 2.16.840.1.113883.2.20.6.42"/>

+<name>Tazmin<suffix> XR</suffix></name>

+<formCode code="C42998" codeSystem="2.16.840.1.113883.2.20.6.3" displayName="tablet"/>

+<asEntityWithGeneric>

+<genericMedicine>

+<name>tazminate hydrochloride</name>

+</genericMedicine>

 Ingredient

-Ingredients may be specified for products
+Ingredients may be specified for products as outlined below:

-and parts.
+<subject>

+<manufacturedProduct>

+<manufacturedProduct>

+<ingredient/>

+and parts as outlined below:

+<part>

+<partProduct>

+<ingredient/>

-Ingredient information includes the Class Code specifying the role of the ingredient (e.g., active, inactive, etc) where the class code is derived from OID: 2.16.840.1.113883.2.20.6.39 along with the code, name, and strength, and possibly the active moiety name(s) and identifier and a reference ingredient name and identifier.
-Detailed below are the Class Code options and definitions, not the term hierarchy.
+Ingredient information includes the ingredient role, along with the code, name, strength, and possibly the active moiety name(s) and identifier and a reference ingredient name and identifier.
+The diagram below illustrates the relationships:

+The ingredient role (e.g., active, inactive, etc) is captured using the classCode attribute and is derived from OID: 2.16.840.1.113883.2.20.6.39.
+The substance is captured in the code element of the ingredientSubstance element, the code is derived from OID 2.16.840.1.113883.2.20.6.14.
+The numerator unit is derived from OID: 2.16.840.1.113883.2.20.6.15 while the denominator’s unit is derived from OID: 2.16.840.1.113883.2.20.6.38

+Detailed below are the Class Code options and definitions and structure.